Table of Contents

 The number and tenure of members of the Committees of the State Bar of Michigan shall be:

 (a) Standing Committees.
 Unless otherwise authorized by resolution of the Board of Commissioners by a three-quarters vote of the membership present and voting, each Standing Committee shall consist of no more than 15 members, who may not be reappointed after serving two successive three-year terms until the expiration of at least one year.
 Except for the first appointments following the establishment of a Standing Committee, each member shall serve until the adjournment of the September meeting of the Board of Commissioners in the third year following his/her appointment, or until a successor is appointed.
-The President shall designate a Chairperson of each Standing Committee annually.
+The President shall designate a Chair of each Standing Committee annually.
 In the original appointment of a Committee, the President may designate one-third of the members to serve until the adjournment of the September meeting of the Board of Commissioners in the first year following their appointment, another third to serve until the adjournment of the September meeting of the Board of Commissioners in the second year following their appointment, and the remaining members to serve until the adjournment of the September meeting of the Board of Commissioners in the third year following their appointment.

 (b) Special Committees.
-Each Special Committee shall consist of a Chairperson and the number of members designated by the resolution creating it, and each member shall serve for one year, until the adjournment of the September meeting of the Board of Commissioners, and may be reappointed from year to year if the life of the Special Committee is extended by the Board of Commissioners.
+Each Special Committee shall consist of a Chair and the number of members designated by the resolution creating it, and each member shall serve for one year, until the adjournment of the September meeting of the Board of Commissioners, and may be reappointed from year to year if the life of the Special Committee is extended by the Board of Commissioners.

 (c) The State Bar shall advise the membership of the opportunity to serve on a committee or other appointed subentity of the Bar through notice in the Bar Journal, e-Journal, local and specialty bar publications, and other communication designed to promote diversity in membership.
 In appointing Committee members, the President shall provide for the greatest diversity possible, and, where possible, shall assign members from contiguous areas around the state so that the Committee may divide itself into Subcommittees for the performance of its functions.